The TL;DR Quick Start

 npm install -g @sitecore-jss/sitecore-jss-cli jss create my-first-jss-app react cd my-first-jss-app jss start

 To develop a JSS app, you will need:

 Note: A Sitecore instance is required to operate in connected or integrated application modes, where content in the JSS app is pulled from Sitecore, or to use JSS in production.
-Sitecore requires Windows, however the Sitecore instance need not be local (for example it could live in a VM, or a shared server infrastructure).
+Sitecore requires Windows, however the Sitecore instance need not be local (i.e. on a virtual machine, or a remote server).

 Step 2: Install the JSS CLI

-node_modules so multiple apps with different JSS versions are supported.
+node_modules so multiple apps with different JSS versions will just work.

 npm install -g @sitecore-jss/sitecore-jss-cli

 To verify that your CLI installation was successful, run

 jsscommands that are available change when run within a JSS app directory.
 The

 --helpoption will always show the currently available commands.